Rush Limbaugh, an excellent role model for the youth of America, well-known and well-loved and mightily feared.

 But they've taken away so much of what was his prior to even one charge being proven.

-Trial's gonna go on three to four months.
+Trial is going to go on three to four months.

-Some of the jury comments scary, potential jurors.
+Some of the jury comments, scary.

-The judge in the case Amy St. Eve in Chicago had to tell jurors there's nothing criminal about having wealth.
+The judge in the case, Amy St. Eve, in Chicago, had to tell jurors there's nothing criminal about having wealth.

 There is nothing criminal.